angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 hidden: true
 ---

-With version 8.3 of the Angular CLI a new command has been released which has the potential to be a game changer.
+**With version 8.3 of the Angular CLI a new command has been released which has the potential to be a game changer.
+Now, deployments to any target (Firebase, Azure, Github pages...) are potentially only one CLI command away.
+In this article we discuss everything you need to know.**

 <hr>